The AGMA Gear Failure Analysis course, funded by the AGMA Foundation, is available online.

-At the August 2011 meeting of the AGMA Foundation Board of Trustees, the Trustees approved a $50,000 Foundation grant to AGMA for creating a web-based “Gear Failure Analysis” advanced engineering course.
+In August 2011 the AGMA Foundation Board of Trustees approved a $50,000 grant to AGMA for development of a web-based “Gear Failure Analysis” advanced engineering course.

 The three-day live course, presented by Robert L. Errichello, P.E. of GEARTECH, was videotaped and is presented on the internet as a series of 11 segments, with an accompanying course manual and test questions.
 The goal of this project is to preserve the body of knowledge of an esteemed instructor as well as increase the reach of advanced engineering programs to those unable to travel to seminar locations.